michibol/ipcc/README.md

 However, this repository provides:

-- aggregated and derived datasets sufficient to reproduce all figures;
+- Aggregated and derived datasets sufficient to reproduce all figures;
-- fully documented code for data processing and visualization.
+- Fully documented code for data processing and visualization.

-Relevant scripts include:

-- `collab.py` – code to reproduce all figures from aggregated data
-  *(links will be added upon final release)*

 ---

 ## Data Availability Statement

 Access to proprietary data sources (DimensionsAI, Overton, Factiva, Web of Science) is subject to third-party licensing agreements.
 Researchers with access to these services can reproduce the full data collection following the procedures documented in this repository.

 ---

 ## Contact

-For questions regarding data construction or replication:
+For questions regarding data construction or replication, contact Michela Boldrini.

-- Valentina Bosetti
-- Michela Boldrini
-- Marco De Benedectis
-- Alice Zambolin